 WeChat has a measured rollout plan in place to minimize the risk of turning off users.
 The first set of test ads will only be shown to a group of people who WeChat determines to be extremely active in Moments or those who frequently engage with any advertising.
 Only when these people interact with the test ads, will the ads show up in their friends’ Moments, and so on and so forth.
 In addition, if users don’t interact with the ads at all, the ad will disappear from Moments within 6 hours.
 WeChat also has an impression cap on the number of times users would see an ad — a typical user would see one ad every other day.

 In the past, brands had limited options when it came to utilizing WeChat as a marketing channel.
 Other than the advertising feature that launched in July 2014 mentioned above (which was open to a very limited number of accounts), the only other option was to create business pages.
 However, it was difficult to build a following and have any engagement on the business pages without an amplification strategy.
-WeChat’s newsfeed ads point out a direction for advertisers to see it as marketing channel, which they can incorporate as a part of their media plan.
+WeChat’s newsfeed ads point out a direction for advertisers to see it as a marketing channel, which they can incorporate as a part of their media plan.
 So far, brands invited to take part in the test include BMW, Coca-Cola, and Cadillac.

 Although Chinese Internet companies were initially regarded as copies of Google, Twitter, and Facebook, they have since evolved into innovative companies with unique business models.
 WeChat is not simply a Chinese version of WhatsApp; it is an aggregate of several social platforms, with the functionalities of Facebook, Twitter, and chat, and even acts as a walkie-talkie.
 The app holds a dominant position in the world’s largest smartphone market.
-WeChat’s advertising offering comes as it works to create a platform where users not only send messages to friends, but can also shop, make purchases, play games, and more without having to leave the app.
+WeChat Moments Advertising offering comes as it works to create a platform where users not only send messages to friends, but can also shop, make purchases, play games, ride-sharing, and more without having to leave the app.

 With WeChat’s cautious move towards monetization via advertising and its continued emphasis on user experience, high standards for advertisers are expected.
 Now, the question for advertisers is, what is the best way to make an impression on a platform built on private conversations?

-Read the updated WeChat Advertising blog post, where we dive into specifics such as the anatomy of WeChat advertising, bidding strategies, and pricing.
+Read the updated WeChat advertising blog post, where we dive into specifics such as the anatomy of WeChat advertising, bidding strategies, and pricing.